Spain's govt under pressure to do more on gender-based crime

 After studying these cases, the Equality Ministry found that some of the victims had been living with their alleged killers for economic reasons.
 Montero said she planned to provide housing services and a minimum wage-linked income to women who had suffered violence and remained vulnerable.

-The proposal would require Cabinet approval but Montero said it shows the government’s will to improve what she called an already very high-functioning system against gender-based violence.
+The proposal would require Cabinet approval but Montero said it shows the government’s will to improve what she called an already very highly-functioning system against gender-based violence.

 Official data show that at least 1,188 women have died at the hands of their male partners or ex-partners since 2003, when the country pioneered counting cases of femicides.